hive-engine/steemsmartcontracts-wiki/Market-Pools.md

   * tokenPair (string): Trading pair name describing the two tokens that will be paired in the format ```TOKEN1:TOKEN2```
   * baseQuantity (string): Amount to deposit into the base token reserve (first token in pair)
   * quoteQuantity (string): Amount to deposit into the quote token reserve (second token in pair)
+  * maxSlippage (string) (optional): Amount of tolerance to price changes before the liquidity is added (must be greater than 0% and less than 50%).
+The transaction will be cancelled if the price changes unfavorably by more than this percentage.
+If unspecified, the default value is 1%.

 * example:
 ```